mohae/rapper/README.md

     $ rapper -v path/to/dir

-Run rapper; only wrap `.txt` and `.md` files.
+Run rapper; only wrap `.txt` and `.stuff` files.
 The extension does not have to include the `.`:

-    $ rapper -include -ext .txt -ext md path/to/dir
+    $ rapper -include -ext .txt -ext stuff path/to/dir

 For usage output: